krbullock/chproject/README.md

 unexpectedly closing your tab).
 To get your first project session back, use `fg %<jobnum>` (or in the simple case with only one suspended session, just `fg`).

+## Limitations

+At the moment this is very strictly [bash(1)][bash]-only.
+It would be nice if it could be made to work with FreeBSD's /bin/sh, zsh, etc.

 ## License (MIT)